jan3zk/gphotos_backup/README.md

 ## Installation

 Code runs in Python 3.
-Before you run any python script install dependencies with ```pip install -r requirements.txt```.
+Before you run any script install dependencies with ```pip install -r requirements.txt```.

 ### Authorize access